purplecabbage/phonegap-js/README.md

 PhoneGap JavaScript API
 =======================

-A single JavaScript implementation for all PhoneGap platforms and a test suite that utilizes [mobile-spec](http://github.com/phonegap/mobile-spec/).
+A single JavaScript implementation that is used by all PhoneGap platforms and a test suite that utilizes [mobile-spec](http://github.com/phonegap/mobile-spec/).

-Each PhoneGap platforms implements a mediator that bridges the communication between the JavaScript API and the native architecture.
+Each PhoneGap platform implements `PhoneGap.exec`, which bridges the communication between the JavaScript API and the native architecture.

 Layout
 ------